chhand2808/Showing_guide_Flutter_intern_project/showing_guide_internship_proj/README.md

 It has no functionality.

+To Try this project on your local device, you can fork this repository and then clone it on your local device.

+After that, open the folder in Android Studio IDE or VS code.

+There you can find the different folders, among them the most important is the 'lib' folder containing the main.dart file.

-To run this application on chrome via the Android Studio IDE, run the following command on the Terminal
+To run this application on chrome via the Android Studio IDE or VS code, run the following command on the Terminal

 -->  flutter run --no-sound-null-safety

-To Build the APK for this application via the Android Studio IDE, run the following command on the Terminal
+To Build the APK for this application via the Android Studio IDE or VS code, run the following command on the Terminal

 -->  flutter build apk --release --no-sound-null-safety